sycomix/caravel_sha3_256_crypto_miner/README.md

 ### Future

-Currently this 8 stage pipeline design is fully autorouted and uses about 990,000 cells and is the most that can be crammed into the available die space.
+Currently this 12 stage pipeline design is fully autorouted and uses over 300,000 cells and is the most that can be crammed into the available die space.
 The layout is very sparse in order to get successful routing.
 It may be possible to optimize and harden smaller repeating blocks the place then manually to achieve a fully unrolled 24 stage pipeline.
 This would achieve